kvokka/getting-started/docs/README.md

-# Cursor
+# Project notebook

+This is a place for all the project related logbook, notes, thoughts, ideas, etc.
+It might reveal for the newcomers the way how the project was created, and remind me the thoughts and ideas, which were in my mind at the moment of creating the project.

-## Rules
+## Logbook

-This document explains the considerations for the rules created in the project and reveal the comments of the rules, why and how they were created.
+This part of the document explains the considerations for the rules created in the project and reveal the comments of the rules, why and how they were created.
 Treat it as a logbook, with the links to the docs any my (and AI's) thoughts.

 1. I realised, that the AI need strict set of rules to be able to make the right decisions.
 The starting point was the idea of creating a clear PRD, and for that I found the neat meta-script, which was re-used and modified for the project (as meta-meta [script](../README.md#prd-template)).
 But this document is designed to be static.